-- 1. For a period of not less than 10 years, in the case of any building or structure purchased, leased, rehabilitated, renovated, or converted with HOPWA assistance, - 2.
-For a period of not less than 3 years, in the case of assistance involving non-substantial rehabilitation or repair of a building or structure.
+1. For a period of not less than 10 years, in the case of any building or structure purchased, leased, rehabilitated, renovated, or converted with HOPWA assistance,

+2. For a period of not less than 3 years, in the case of assistance involving non-substantial rehabilitation or repair of a building or structure.

-Signature of Authorized Official Dufe
+-On gbs 2020 Signature of Authorized Official